Riley-Py/UWaterloo-Work/EARTH 121/Week 4/Rock Classification.md

 # Rock Classification
 - Three main [[Three Rock Types In The Rock Cycle|rock groups]] based on how they form
-	- *Igneous rocks* - formed by crystalization of magma in
+	- *Igneous rocks* - formed by crystalization of magma in subsurface or lava on Earth's surface
+	- *Sedimentary rocks* - formed by [[Introduction to the Rock Cycle|lithification]] and cementation of sediments (products of pre-existing igneous, sedimentary, or metamorphic rock)
+	- *Metamorphic rock*